-Goal 4: Improve facilities and expand programs to increase competitive, integrated employment outcomes.
-(Continuing into the next PY)
+Improve facilities and expand programs to increase competitive, integrated employment outcomes.

-Objective 4-A: Upgrade building facilities to provide a safe and accessible environment for all staff across the state.
+Upgrade building facilities to provide a safe and accessible environment for all staff across the state.

-- Develop a formal plan for ongoing and regular maintenance of stateowned buildings. - Identify building locations private and state owned that present potential service, health and safety risks for staff. - Identify relocation needs. - Follow and adhere to all state and federal processes. - Implement approved projects in a timely manner.
+- Develop a formal plan for ongoing and regular maintenance of state-owned buildings. - Identify building locations private and state owned that present potential service, health, and safety risks for staff. - Identify relocation needs. - Follow and adhere to all state and federal processes. - Implement approved projects in a timely manner.